 While petting your cat, feel for any lumps, scratches, scabs, swelling or any other irregularities.
 Dandruff and oily or missing fur can indicate skin or internal problems.
 Part the fur to look for fleas; specks that look like black pepper are actually "flea dirt" (flea feces that contain your cat's blood and turn red when wet).
 Keep an eye on any lumps, especially if they appear after a vaccination.

 2. Examine your cat's ears

 The hairless part of your cat's ears should be clean and odorless.
 If your cat is having problems, they may shake their head a lot and scratch their ears.
 Check for flaking, scabs, foul odor or discharge.
-If you see a black, gritty substance inside, they probably has ear mites, which are parasites that cause severe itching and are contagious to other cats.
+If you see a black, gritty substance inside, they probably have ear mites, which are parasites that cause severe itching and are contagious to other cats.

 3. Spy into your cat's eyes